 If this is the case, here are a couple of options to consider:

 - Apply with a cosigner.
-Having a creditworthy cosigner can greatly improve your chances of getting approved for a student loan.
+Having a cosigner with good credit can greatly improve your chances of getting approved for a student loan.
 In fact, most borrowers use a cosigner when applying for private student loans.
 Even if you don’t need a cosigner to qualify, having one could get you a lower interest rate than you’d get on your own.

 - Build your credit.
 If you can wait to take out a loan, you could spend some time building your credit before applying in the future.
-There are a few ways you can possibly improve your credit, such as making on-time payments on all of your bills, paying down credit card balances, or getting a credit-builder loan.
+You can improve your credit in a few ways, such as making on-time payments on all your bills, paying down credit card balances, or getting a credit-builder loan.

-Keep in mind that your credit also impacts the interest rates you’ll qualify for.
+Keep in mind that your credit also affects the interest rates you’ll qualify for.
 In general, the higher your credit score, the lower your rate.
-Having a creditworthy cosigner might also help you get a better rate, which can save you money on your overall loan cost.
+Having a cosigner with good credit might also help you get a better rate, which can save you money on your overall loan cost.

 Whether you apply with a cosigner or not, it’s important to consider how much a student loan will cost you so you can be prepared for any added expenses.
 You can find out how much you’ll owe over the life of your federal or private student loans using our student loan calculator below.